The Complete Guide to Real Estate Photography in Salt Lake City, UT: What Every Agent Needs to Know

 The morning of:

-• Open all blinds and curtains to let in natural light
+Open all blinds and curtains to let in natural light (and showcase those mountain views!)

 The better prepared a home is, the better your photos will look.
 We can work with almost any situation, but a well-prepared home photographs dramatically better than one where we're working around clutter and mess.

-What to Look for When Choosing a Real Estate Photographer in Olympia
+What to Look for When Choosing a Real Estate Photographer in Salt Lake City

 If you're comparing photographers, here's what to consider: